 - other accounting records and documents: 5 years.

 The period of storage of these data sets is calculated from the beginning of the year that follows the financial year to which the given data sets refer.

-A manager within an entity submits to the appropriate court register:
+The entity’s manager submits the following documents to the appropriate court register: